-The purpose of preoperative skin antisepsis is to reduce surgical infection risk by decreasing the bacterial count on the patient's skin.
-Preoperative bathing with soap or an antiseptic agent by the patient prior to surgery helps to reduce the bacterial load. ^{10,11}
+Purpose of pre-operative skin antisepsis is to reduce surgical infection risk by decreasing the bacterial count on the patient's skin.
+Pre-operative bathing with soap or an antiseptic agent prior to surgery, by the patient, helps to reduce the bacterial load.
+10,11